-Operating Expenses Payroll and benefits expenses, costs to retain employees, operating Expenses (e.g., maintenance of infrastructure, modernization of cybersecurity (hardware, software), environmental remediation educational services, and provision safety services).
+Operating Expenses Payroll and benefits expenses, costs to retain employees, mortgage, rent, utilities expenses, and other operating expenses (e.g., maintenance of infrastructure, modernization of cybersecurity (hardware, software), environmental remediation, educational services, and provision safety services).
 IFR 26794, 26795 and 26801 Biological Incident, Physical and Operational Changes Costs to implement biological prevention or mitigation tactics, such as physical plant changes to enable social distancing, enhanced cleaning efforts, barriers or partitions.
-IFR 26789 and 26790 Vaccination, Testing and Tracing Business Planning Technical assistance, counseling, or other services to assist with business planning needs.
+IFR 26789 and 26790 Vaccination, Testing and Tracing COVID-19 vaccination, testing, or contact tracing programs.
+IFR 26790, 26795 and 26821 Business Planning Technical assistance, counseling, or other services to assist with business planning needs.
 IFR 26795 Rehiring Cost Including payroll, covered benefits, and other costs associated with rehiring staff, up to the pre-pandemic staffing level.
 IFR 26795 Personal Protective Equipment Provision of masks or personal protective equipment.
 IFR 26789, 26795 and 26821 Reopening Plans Consultation with infection prevention professionals to develop safe reopening plans.
 IFR 26795 Capital Expenditures (Facility Expansions or Upgrades) Expansion or upgrade (maintenance of infrastructure) of tourism, transportation, and hospitality facilities.
 IFR 26795 and 26801 b.
 Unallowable costs.
 The Interim Final Rule (IFR) RIN 1505-AC77, published in the Federal Register on May 17, 2021, by the United States Department of Treasury, specifically list major types of unallowable cost which are referenced in Table 11.
 In addition, allowable cost that have previously been reimbursed or subsidized from other non-subrecipient sources are unallowable costs.